Exhibition

 About the artist:

-Tomas Lagūnavičius is a renowned multidisciplinary and mixed media artist based in Kaunas, Lithuania, whose work spans both visual and performing arts.
+Tomas Lagūnavičius is a renowned multidisciplinary and mixed media artist living in Kaunas, Lithuania, whose work spans both visual and performing arts.
+In 2025, he was officially recognized as a world record holder for the number of paintings created (6,264 works) and the number of works inventoried in museums and public galleries (5,522 works).
+His creative journey began in 2013 when his first painting was accepted into the South Korean Art Museum.
+Since then, the artist has been constantly creating, participating in international exhibitions and biennials, and actively involved in the art world.
 Throughout his impressive career, he has held more than 40 solo exhibitions and over 50 performances, revealing his multifaceted talents and dynamic approach to art.
 Participation in international exhibitions and biennials, such as the prestigious 13th Florence Biennale in Italy (2021) and the Earth Art Exhibition "Balance" in Vilnius (2021), has earned him international recognition.
 His latest works were exhibited at the 15th annual art exhibition "Abstracts" (USA), where the artist won 5th place.
-He has won numerous competitions: his works won 1st and 5th place in The Spring Countdown Show competition in Toronto (Canada), 2nd place in the Fusion Art competition "Animal Kingdom" in Santa Fe (New Mexico), 3rd place in the virtual exhibition "Light of Love" in Beijing (China), and a platinum award at the exhibition "Abstracts" organized by the J Mane Gallery (New Jersey, USA).
+He has won numerous competitions: his works won 1st and 5th place in the Spring Countdown Show competition in Toronto (Canada), 2nd place in the Fusion Art competition "Animal Kingdom" in Santa Fe (New Mexico), 3rd place in the virtual exhibition "Light of Love" in Beijing (China), and a platinum award at the exhibition "Abstracts" organized by the J Mane Gallery (New Jersey, USA).
 Tomas Lagūnavičius performed Dead Soldier's Dance at the Crude Saturdays festival in Brussels (Belgium) and the Contemporary Venice festival in Venice (Italy).

 Exhibition Dates